Hello, I’m Angus Olsen and welcome to idrawchildhoodcancer.com

-Angus Olsen lives in Katoomba NSW Australia with wife Rachel and daughters Holly and Jane.
-Together the family owns and operates CafeXpresso, a kiosk cafe located just outside Katoomba Railway Station.
-It is here inbetween making coffee for customers Angus creates resources for children and their families all over the world facing childhood cancer.
+I live in Katoomba NSW Australia with Rachel and our daughters Holly and Jane.
+Together we own and operate CafeXpresso, a kiosk cafe located outside Katoomba Railway Station.
+In-between making coffee for customers I create visual resources for children and their families facing childhood cancer.

-Jane was just 2 years old when on the 7th August 2016 after recurring bouts of abdominal pain.
-A radiographer late at night discovered a dark mass and Jane was rushed to The Childrens Hospital at Westmead Sydney.
+My daughter Jane was just 2 years old when in August 2016 a radiographer discovered a dark mass and Jane was rushed to The Children’s Hospital at Westmead Sydney.
 There Jane was diagnosed with abdominal Embryonal Rhabdomyosarcoma or ERMS (an aggressive connective tissue cancer).
 Jane underwent 54 weeks of chemotherapy, months of hospitalisation, multiple infections, ICU twice, experimental HIPEC and a 700 gram tumour surgically removed.
 Jane has been in remission since May of 2017.

-Angus began meeting other fathers through Facebook groups with children facing the same cancer as Jane.
-A friend asked Angus to draw a picture of his daughter also facing cancer.
-Angus went onto draw many children facing RMS cancer in a way I felt would reflect their strength, beauty and character.
-All the things that define them beyond their illness.
+I began meeting other fathers through Facebook groups with children facing the same cancer as Jane.
+A friend asked me to draw a picture of his daughter also facing cancer.
+I went onto draw many children facing RMS cancer in a way I felt would reflect their strength, beauty and character.

-One afternoon Angus decided to try his hand at a simple book about Nasal Gastric Tubing or NG Tubes.
+One afternoon I drew a simple book about Nasal Gastric Tubing or NG Tubes.
 NG Tubes are a frustrating necessity for most cancer children and a source of great stress.
-Angus hoped that a simple book might help children and their families better understand the importance of NG Tubes.
+I hoped that a simple book might help children and their families better understand the importance of NG Tubes.
 ‘My NG Tube’ was very popular being freely shared and quickly going viral.
 Since then I’ve created 20 books on various pediatric oncology subjects and are available in many languages thanks to the passionate work of volunteers around the world.
 Due to financial donations I’ve been able to develop and expand this resource making all we’ve done accessible to everyone.